Bug report #4766

 End of life notice: QGIS 2.18 LTR

-#8 Updated by Anita Graser about 1 year ago
+#8 Updated by Anita Graser over 1 year ago

 - Description updated (diff)